AhmadMoussa/Python-Midi-Ableton/Readme.md

 * Windows?

 ## Why is this relevant:
-* Because I couldn't find any resources on how to send Midi Notes from a Python script to Ableton
+* Because I couldn't find any resources on how to send Midi Notes from a Python script to Ableton for windows
-* You want to send Midi Signal from Python to Ableton Live on a Windows pc
+* You want to send Midi Signals from Python to Ableton Live on a Windows pc

 ## What are we actually going to do:
 1. We can't communicate directly between ableton live and python